Code Documentation

 Interaction

 Most of the viewport operators inherit from the StatefulOperator class which is a framework to allow defining complex tools in a declarative fashion.
-Besides the base class itself which implements logic for native blender types there's also the GenericEntityOp which adds support for addon specific types.
+Besides the base class itself which implements logic for native blender types there's also the GenericEntityOp which adds support for extension specific types.
 Have a look at the interaction chapter in the docs.

 NOTE: Tools that need to be able to select entities have to use the preselection gizmo in order to get updated selection.